dayakar16/Blogging-Website-NodeJs/README.md

 1. Node js, npm , mongo db and visual studio should be installed.
 2. Download the code and open it in visual studio.
 3. open the terminal and do "npm install"
+4. Run the command "node app.js"
-4. open the http://localhost:3000/ and check the website.
+5. open the http://localhost:3000/ and check the website.